kasnerz/npfl140/05_task_generation/README.md

 If you have any issues with the code, please let us know: either in person (better) or by e-mail to *kasner (at) ufal.mff.cuni.cz*.
 You can also start an issue in this repository.

 ### Choose the data
-In the `data` subfolder, you can find pre-downloaded input data for 100 cities around the world.
+In the `data` subfolder, you can find pre-downloaded input data for 100* cities around the world.

 We recommend that you choose a small subset of the cities (5-20 inputs)  for each task as your development set so that you can iterate quickly.

+**If you look carefully, you will notice there are actually just 98 cities.
+That's what happens if you ask ChatGPT to generate "a list of 100 cities"* :upside_down_face:

 ### Access the models